 Almost 40% of American vacations involve road trips, which marks a spike in popularity in recent years.
 They offer adventure and a journey, both literally and in terms of spiritual and personal growth.
 They build companionship between travelers, while being a cheaper option compared to taking flights or trains.
-However, while Route 66 or a trip around the Four Corners may seem appealing, a road trip is your chance to seek out the unknown.
+However, while Route 66, rent a Florida bus, or a trip around the Four Corners may seem appealing, a road trip is your chance to seek out the unknown.
 Here are a few examples of road trips less traveled to inspire you to seek out something different on your next adventure.

 The Oregon to California West Coast